klamessa/FedBot/README.md

 **Info:**

 _Factory Efficiency Driver Bot_, or FedBot, is a project dedicated to streamlining operations in distribution companies like Amazon, FedEx, and UPS.
-FedBot leverages algorithms to optimize and automate the mechanical aspects of factory management, which reduces the workload on employees and enhancing overall productivity.
-This project is built ground up with the perspective of * the single package* and how to minimaly transport it to the hands of the consumer with minimal effort.
+FedBot leverages algorithms to optimize and automate the mechanical aspects of factory management, which reduces the workload on employees and enhances overall productivity.
+This project is built ground up with the perspective of * The Single Package* and the specific part of its journey from a warehouse to a shipping truck.

 **Key Features:**